Get notified of page updates

 Some states have expanded their Medicaid programs to cover all people with household incomes below a certain level.
 Others have not.
 The 12 states that have not expanded Medicaid include AL, FL, GA, KS, MS, NC, WI, SC, SD, TN, TX and WY.
 You may want to check the Kaiser Family Foundation's Interactive Map for the current status of Medicaid expansion in your state.

 The expansion of Medicaid under the ACA is linked to more people having access to cancer screening and access to earlier treatment.
-This study specifically looked at the impact of Medicaid expansion on mortality and disparity among people diagnosed with de novo 4 breast cancer.
+This study specifically looked at the impact of Medicaid expansion on mortality and disparity among people diagnosed with de novo stage 4 breast cancer.

 Study findings

 States in which Medicaid programs were expanded after the passage of the Affordable Care Act (also called Obamacare) experienced improved breast cancer survival rates for all groups.
-Disparities also decreased for people of color people who were diagnosed with de novo 4 breast cancer.
+Disparities also decreased for people of color people who were diagnosed with de novo stage 4 breast cancer.

 • Just over 9,300 patient cases were examined—about 5,100 before Medicaid expansion between January 2010 and the end of 2013—and over 4,200 after the Medicaid expansion on January 1, 2014.